Anti-Romanian sentiment: Ukraine

-The 2025 celebration of the Romanian language day in the Chernivtsi Oblast also fueled anti-Romanian sentiment, with many Ukrainians accusing the Romanians of separatism and the "forced Romanianization of Northern Bukovina", also calling them "occupants".
+The 2025 celebration of the Romanian Language Day in the Chernivtsi Oblast also fueled anti-Romanian sentiment, with many Ukrainians accusing the Romanians of separatism and the "forced Romanianization of Northern Bukovina", also calling them "occupants".
 The same happened when Romanian was introduced as a secondary language at the largest highschool of Chernivtsi.

 Yugoslavia and modern-day Serbia

-The Romanians living in the Serbian province of Vojvodina are very well represented at the provincial level despite their small presence (about 30,000 people, 1.5% of the province's population of around 2 million), and Romanian is one of the six official languages of the province.
-However, their counterparts in eastern Central Serbia (mostly in the Timok Valley and Branicevo), known as "Vlachs" in Serbian and outnumbering the Serbian Romanians in Vojvodina, have not had any privileges.
-As example from Negotin in Vršac, the Romanian local television station door was vandalized with the inscription "Out Romanians, Serbia!!!"
+The Timok Romanians speak the same Romanian language as is spoken to the north, in Romania.
+However, the Serbian authorities have pursued a policy of de-nationalization as they have slowly changed the term Romanian into "Vlach" through the years.
+The number of Vlachs in Serbia today is around 21,000 people.

+In 2004, there was a dispute between the Serbian authorities and the Romanian community in the Timok Valley when Bojan Aleksandrović, a Romanian Orthodox priest decided to build a small church where he would hold services in Romanian.

+In the town of Vršac, the Romanian local television station door was vandalized with the inscription "Out Romanians, Serbia!!!"
 (Serbian: Napolje Rumuni, Srbija!!!).

-The Timok Romanians speak the same language (Daco-Romanian) as is spoken to the north, in Romania.
-However, the Serbian authorities have pursued a policy of de-nationalization as they have slowly changed the term Romanian into "Vlach" through the years.

-These people declare themselves on census forms as ethnic Vlachs and their number is about 40,000.
-Nevertheless, older Serbian censuses counted up to 200,000 Romanians in present-day Central Serbia (the 1895-census counted 159,510 Romanians, the 1921-census counted 150,098 Romanians, the 1953-census counted 198,793 "Vlach" (Romanian) speakers).

-Since 2004 there are regular clashes between the Serbian authorities and the Romanian community in Timok when Bojan Aleksandrović, a Romanian Orthodox priest decided to build a small church where he would hold services in Romanian.
-Romanians in Serbia proper do not have the right to schooling and public worship in their native language.

-In the town of Negotin, the Romanian Cultural Association was vandalized in 2004 when Serbian pro-fascist ultra-nationalists wrote "Out of Serbia" on the windows of the main doors.

-Some Serbian ultranationalists even treat Romanians as "Romanized Serbs", even though no part of present-day Romania was ever under Serbian rule.